 Related Read: Can You Tint Chalk Paint?

-Apply The Paint
+4. Apply the New Paint

 Related Read: Should You Use Latex Over Oil-Based Paint?

 Can You Apply Gloss Paint Over Chalk Paint?

 You can paint gloss paint over chalk paint to protect the finish from moisture, water, or scratches.
 Semi-gloss, high-gloss, and gloss paints will give the chalk paint extra protection.

 However, you can’t apply gloss paints over waxed or sealed chalk paint finishes as the topcoat will prevent paint adhesion by repealing the new paint.
 You must remove the sealer first before applying the gloss paint.